Home Contact Waywood Enterprises Blog

 To be brief, when I was working in the industry, I saw many people who

-could have made a huge contribution to the business and 'office life'
+could have made a huge contribution to the business & 'office life'

 but either lacked confidence or awareness that they could make a difference: